epadam/Production-Time-Series-Prediction-System/README.md

 Please see the instruction in the folder:

 ### Model Developing and Deploying Process

 Here we use bike sharing dataset as example

+1. Set up the parameters and load dataset from database, feature store or, file storage

-3. EDA, Model Development/Tacking/Evaluation (dvc, mlflow, microsoft responsible AI toolkit) Use mlflow, tensorboard, dvc to track your data and model
+2. EDA, Model Development/Tacking/Evaluation (dvc, mlflow, microsoft responsible AI toolkit) Use mlflow, tensorboard, dvc to track your data and model

-4. (Optional) Once done model development, build a machine learning pipeline for retraining (mlrun, tfx, kubeflow pipeline)
+3. (Optional) Once done model development, build a machine learning pipeline for retraining (mlrun, tfx, kubeflow pipeline)

     https://sbakiu.medium.com/productionalizing-ml-with-kubernetes-kubeflow-and-seldon-core-39aed36ade83

     The meta data of the tfx pipeline is recorded with ML Metadata and store in SQL

-5. Developing CI/CD/CT for the model (github actions, Jenkins)
+4. Developing CI/CD/CT for the model (github actions, Jenkins)

     CI with github actions: